cambialens/lens-api-doc/request-scholar.md

 ### Supported Query Types

 Following queries are supported by current version of Lens API:
+> **Note**: The Lens API query requests use a modified form of the Elasticsearch Query DSL.
+For more details on the Elasticsearch query syntax, we recommend reading this guide on the query syntax: [Elasticsearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html)

 ##### Term Query
 [Term Query] operates in a single term and search for *exact term* in the field provided.